rubenhortas/rubenhortas.github.io/_drafts/2022-12-02-delete-and-disable-bash-history.md

 # Without having permissions to edit ~/.bashrc

-## Disablig the history by unsetting the history shell variable
+## Disabling the history unsetting the history shell variable

-We can disable our history for our current session by unsetting the history shell variable executing the following command:
+We can disable our history for our current session unsetting the history shell variable executing the following command:

 ```shell
 set +o history